-The constructions discussed here are all clauses based on a transitive main verb, the direct object (second argument) of which is a clause itself (a sentential object)13.
-Since the embedded verb is not used in head-function of the main clause the embedded predication cannot be expressed as a sentence, so the verb must nominalise and the embedded predication takes the shape of a noun phrase.
-Thus, the subject is expressed with the genitive case marker, the embedded verb stem takes a nominalizer, subject-verb agreement is realised by a possessive suffix, an expression of tense is possible.
-Therefore, this type of nominalization was referred to as 'syntactic' nominalization.
-At this level there are two types of nominalization, each with different types of nominalizproperties of the (transitive) verb of the main clause, and it is these properties which primarily determine what kind of sentential objects (facts or acts) can be expressed.
-This lexical specification can be formalised in terms of 'sub-categorisation' or 'selection restrictions'.
-This information, then, would among other things reveal or predict that a 'verdictive' verb such as zannet 'think/believe' takes third order complements only (always with fact-reading); that 'expositive' verbs such as söyle 'say/tell' may take both third (cf. (6a) - about a fact) and second order objects (cf. (6b) - about an event), and that 'remissive' verbs such as beğen 'like' are not specified for facts but only for events (and for first order entities, 'things', as in Viski-yi beğenmedi 'He didn't like the whisky').
-Also for verbs of perception (and possibly for some other types as well) we may even assume that they are specified for three orders: they may take objects referring to facts (cf. (3a)), events (cf. (3b)), and things, as in Murat Bernayi bir daha görmedi 'Murat didn't see Berna any more'.
+The constructions discussed here are all clauses based on a transitive main verb, the direct object (second argument) of which is a clause itself (a sentential object).
+12 Since the embedded verb is not used in headfunction of the main clause, the embedded predication cannot be expressed as a sentence, so the verb must nominalize and the embedded predication takes the shape of a noun phrase.
+Thus, the subject is expressed with the genitive case marker, the embedded verb stem takes a nominalizer, subject-verb agreement is realized by a possessive suffix, an expression of tense is possible.
+Therefore, this type of nominalization was referred to as "syntactic" nominalization.
+At this level there are two types of nominalization, each with different types of nominalizers.
+The occurrence of either one of these is related to the lexically given properties of the (transitive) verb of the main clause, and it is these properties which primarily determine what kind of sentential objects (facts or acts) can be expressed.
+This lexical specification can be formalized in terms of "sub-categorization" or "selection restrictions".
+This information, then, would among other things reveal or predict that a "verdictive" verb such as zannet- 'think / believe' takes third-order complements only (always with fact-reading); that "expositive" verbs such as söyle- 'say / tell' may take both third- (cf. 6a-about a fact) and second-order objects (cf. 6b about an event), and that "remissive" verbs such as beğen- 'like' are not specified for facts but only for events (and for first-order entities, 'things', as in Viski-vi beğenmedi 'He didn't like the whisky').
+Also for verbs of perception (and possibly for some other types as well) we may even assume that they are specified for three orders: They may take objects referring to facts (cf. 3a), events (cf. 3b), and things, as in Murat Berna'yı bir daha görmedi 'Murat didn't see Berna any more'.